 Victor Hugo and Ferdinand Berthier

-The above quote, translated from French, is an excerpt from a letter by Victor Hugo to Ferdinand Berthier (at right) in 1845.
+The above quote, translated from French, is an excerpt from an 1845 letter by Victor Hugo to Ferdinand Berthier (at right, by the De'VIA artist Nancy Rourke).
 Berthier (d.
 1886) was a deaf educator, author, intellectual, and political organizer.
 His name stands very high in Deaf Culture.

 Hugo and Berthier were contemporaries, born and died within a year of each other.